happi/theBeamBook/README.md

 Try to keep the root directory clean.

 Put each chapter in a separate .asciidoc file in the chapters directory.
-Use underscore "_" to separate words in chapter names but try to use just one word file names for the chpaters.
+Use underscores "_" to separate words in chapter names but try to use just one-word file names for the chapters.

 Put code used in a chapter in code/CHAPTERNAME_chapter/src, and add an include of the code in ap-code_listings.asciidoc.